Tafara-N/alx-backend-javascript/0x06-unittests_in_js/README.md

 Directory: 0x06-unittests_in_js
 File: utils.js, 3-payment.js, 3-payment.test.js

-4. Stubs
+### 4. Stubs
-mandatory

 Stubs are similar to spies.
 Except that you can provide a different implementation of the function you are wrapping.
 Sinon can be used as well for stubs.

-Create a new file 4-payment.js, and copy the code from 3-payment.js (same content, same behavior)
+**Create a new file `4-payment.js`, and copy the code from `3-payment.js` (same content, same behavior)**

-Create a new file 4-payment.test.js, and copy the code from 3-payment.test.js
+**Create a new file `4-payment.test.js`, and copy the code from `3-payment.test.js`**

-Imagine that calling the function Utils.calculateNumber is actually calling an API or a very expensive method.
+- Imagine that calling the function `Utils.calculateNumber` is actually calling an API or a very expensive method.
 You don’t necessarily want to do that on every test run
-Stub the function Utils.calculateNumber to always return the same number 10 Verify that the stub is being called with type = SUM, a = 100, and b = 20 Add a spy to verify that console.log is logging the correct message The total is: 10
+- Stub the function `Utils.calculateNumber` to always return the same number `10`
+- Verify that the stub is being called with `type = SUM, a = 100`, and `b = 20`
+- Add a spy to verify that console.log is logging the correct message `The total is: 10`

-Requirements:
+**Requirements:**

-You should be able to run the test suite using npm test 4-payment.test.js Every test should pass without any warning
+- You should be able to run the test suite using `npm test 4-payment.test.js`
+- Every test should pass without any warning
-You should use a stub to complete this exercise
+- You should use a `stub` to complete this exercise
-Do not forget to restore the spy and the stub
+- Do not forget to restore the spy and the stub

-Tips:
+**Tips:**

-Using stubs allows you to greatly speed up your test.
-When executing thousands of tests, saving a few seconds is important Using stubs allows you to control specific edge case (e.g a function throwing an error or returning a specific result like a number or a timestamp)
+- Using stubs allows you to greatly speed up your test.
+When executing thousands of tests, saving a few seconds is important
+- Using stubs allows you to control specific edge case (e.g a function throwing an error or returning a specific result like a number or a timestamp)

 Repo:
 GitHub repository: alx-backend-javascript
 Directory: 0x06-unittests_in_js
-File: 4-payment.js, 4-payment.test.js
+File: `4-payment.js, 4-payment.test.js`

 ### 5. Hooks